 Can a 5L Dehumidifier Run Continuously Overnight?

 Yes, you can usually run it overnight if you set the humidity level correctly and keep airflow clear.
-You should empty the tank first, and you’ll want to check for auto-shutoff and noise.
+You should empty the tank first or use continuous drainage if available.
+Also check for auto-shutoff, sleep mode, and the noise rating before using it in a bedroom.

 What Room Size Is Ideal for a 5L Dehumidifier?